dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 # Apocalypse CTF by HTB (pwn challenges)

-Last week I have some time (not that much as I wish jejeje) to solve some of the PWN challenges at the **Apocalypse CTF** by Hack The Box, I manage to solve all challenges except for the last one.
-And I finished the "Sabotage" challenge after the CTF.
-I wanted to practice my  writing, so I decided to create a few entries for some challenge that I found interesting, so I hope it is useful to someone.
+Last week I have some time (not that much as I wish jejeje) to solve some of the PWN challenges at the **Apocalypse CTF** by Hack The Box, I manage to solve all pwn challenges except for the last one, and I finished the "Sabotage" challenge after the CTF.
+I wanted to practice my writing, and keep this blog alive, so I decided to create a few entries for some challenges that I found interesting, so I hope it is useful to someone.

 [Here's a link to the challenges explained on this post](https://github.com/dplastico/dplastico.github.io/tree/main/_posts/apoca_bins)

 ## Space Pirate 3: Retribution

-This challenge was the 3rd and last from a series of introductory challenges (simple easy buffer overflows), I will not go that much into BOF's exploitation since I did that a lot in the past, you can read about BOFs and watch stream (in spanish)
+This challenge was the 3rd and last from a series of introductory challenges (some simple and easy buffer overflows), I will not go that much into BOF's exploitation since I did that a lot in the past, you can read about BOFs and watch streams (in spanish)

 [Here](https://dplastico.github.io/sin%20categor%C3%ADa/2020/11/17/ropemporium-2020-soluciones.html)

-I picked this one since it has more protections than the previous one, you need to bypass ASLR, PIE, NX and FULL RELRO.
+I picked this challenfe since it had more protections than the previous ones, to pwn it, you need to bypass ASLR, PIE, NX and FULL RELRO.
 We can verify the above by running checksec on the binary as shown below

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-00-38.png)

-We are provided with a custom libc on the binary folder under the glibc/libc.so.6, If you want to know which glibc version is it you can use the libc-database https://github.com/niklasb/libc-database  to verify if the checksum of the libc correspond to any known version, that way we can learn about the restrictions on it. for that we con use the "identify" utility in libc-database ash shown below
+We are provided with a custom glibc for this binary  under the folder glibc/libc.so.6, If you want to know which glibc version is it you can use the libc-database https://github.com/niklasb/libc-database  to verify if the checksum of the glibc correspond to any known one, that way we can learn about the restrictions on it. for that we con use the "identify" utility in libc-database ash shown below

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-04-19.png)